FINC 2002 Personal Asset Management

 Coordinator Amanda Craft Opens in new window

-Description This unit provides students with necessary knowledge and skills to construct and manage a portfolio of personal assets.
+Description This subject provides students with necessary knowledge and skills to construct and manage a portfolio of personal assets.
 Emphasis is placed on how the individual, rather than the firm, approaches financing and investing decisions.
-The unit will consider the theories of portfolio construction, concepts of investment risk, return and diversification, matching asset allocation based on client's individual risk profile, design and management of a personal investment portfolio and the law as it relates to investments.
+The subject will consider the theories of portfolio construction, concepts of investment risk, return and diversification, matching asset allocation based on client's individual risk profile, design and management of a personal investment portfolio and the law as it relates to investments.
+This subject meets accreditation requirements of the Financial Adviser Standards and Ethics Authority (FASEA).

 Student Contribution Band HECS Band 4 10cp